mediaburst/clockwork-python/README.md

 ### Check balance

-    import 'clockwork'
+    from clockwork import clockwork
     api = clockwork.API('API_KEY_GOES_HERE')
     balance = api.get_balance()
     print (balance) # => {'currency': None, 'balance': '231.03', 'account_type': 'PAYG'}

 ## License

-This project is licensed under the ISC open-source license.
+This project is licensed under the MIT open-source license.

-A copy of this license can be found in LICENSE.
+A copy of this license can be found in LICENSE.txt

 ## Contributing